Orange-eat97/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+**Use case: Add a person**

+**MSS**

+1. User requests to add a person with specified details
+2. AddressBook adds the person
+3. AddressBook adds the person to list of persons.
+4. Success message shown to user.

+    Use case ends.

+**Extensions**
+* 1a.
+The given details are invalid/missing.

+    * 1a1.
+AddressBook shows an error message.

+      Use case ends.

+* 1b.
+The person to be added already exists in the list.

+    * 1b1.
+AddressBook shows an error message.

+      Use case ends.

+**Use case: List persons**

+**MSS**

+1. User requests to list persons
+2. AddressBook shows a list of persons

+**Extensions**

+* 2a.
+The list is empty.

+    * 2a1.
+AddressBook states that the list is empty.

+      Use case ends.

 **Use case: Delete a person**

 **MSS**